 STATE BOARD OF FUNERAL DIRECTORS

-The State Board of Funeral Directors (Board) proposes to amend § 13.12 (relating to fees) by raising the biennial renewal fee to read as set forth in Annex A.
+The State Board of Funeral Directors (Board) proposes to amend § 13.1 (relating to definitions) and to add § 13.206a (relating to utilization of unlicensed employees by a funeral entity), to read as set forth in Annex A.

 Background and Need for the Amendment